rasmusbuchholdt/puregym-team-sniper/README.md

 This command should prompt you with the helper if you prefer that over this documentation.

 ### Dumping IDs
-The CLI is able to drop 3 kinds of data from the Fitness World API:
+The CLI is able to drop 3 kinds of data from the PureGym API:
 ```
 npm run cli -- -d activities
 npm run cli -- -d centers